tuxor1337/springerdownload/README.md

 Installation
 ============

-There are no setup scripts yet.
-But the intended directory structure looks something like this.

-  /usr/bin/springer_download.py
+Simply install running:

+    # python setup.py install

+If you want to install as a user to your $HOME directory use the "--user" option.
+Please note that you will have to remove the data manually if you want to uninstall.
+Here are the files and folders created by the setup script:

+    /usr/bin/springer_download
+    /usr/share/applications/springer_download.desktop
+    /usr/share/pixmaps/springer_download.png
     /usr/lib/python2.7/site-packages/springerdl/
-  /usr/lib/python2.7/site-packages/springerdl/{__init__,fetcher,gui,pdfmark,pdftoc,util}.py
     /usr/share/doc/springerdl/examples/

-  /usr/share/doc/springerdl/examples/toc_{from_pdf,gui_gtk}.py
+Package maintainers might want to add the "--root" option to specify an appropriate BUILDROOT.
+For more information see

+    $ python setup.py install --help

 License
 =======

 This program is free software; you can redistribute it and/or modify it under the terms of VERSION 2 of the GNU General Public License as published by the Free Software Foundation provided that the above copyright notice is included.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Go to http://www.gnu.org/licenses/gpl-2.0.html to get a copy of the license.